 Car Supscription models or Car Flatrates offer individual car ownership combined with a high level of flexibility.
 Apps, such as Cluno or Volvo Care offer a wide range of cars at a monthly fixed price, including everything except gasoline.
-Users moreover have the opportunity to change cars at least annually, often even more frequently.
-In this research project we conducted a survey with N=242 German car owners and prospective owners.
+Additionally, users have the opportunity to change cars at least annually, often even more frequently.
+Our research focuses on car owners as well as prospective car owners.
 The main results can be found in this whitepaper.